Zimmy’s Signature Burger.

 - Sweet & Smokey mustard (from Ontario)

-Place the onion, garlic, jalapeño into a mini food processor, then blitz to chop.
+Place the onion, garlic, jalapeño, salt and pepper into a mini food processor, then blitz to chop.
 Add the eggs, Worcestershire sauce, Dijon, BBQ sauce & horseradish, then blitz to combine.
 (Alternatively: mince onion, garlic, and jalapeño finely and mix ingredients in a large bowl.)

 Add mixture to a large bowl, then add panko and stir to combine.